sassoftware/viya4-deployment/docs/user/AnsibleCloudAuthentication.md

 Name of service account in GCP that has the cloudsql.admin role.
 This account will be mapped to a kuberenetes service account thus granting the sql proxy access, via workload identity, to the sql server

-### V4_CFG_CLOUD_SERVICE_ACCOUNT_NAME

-Name of service account in GCP that has the iam.serviceAccountAdmin role.
-This account will be used to setting up the sql proxy's google service account mapping to the kubernetes service account

 ### V4_CFG_CLOUD_SERVICE_ACCOUNT_AUTH

-Path to the `<V4_CFG_CLOUD_SERVICE_ACCOUNT_NAME>` service account's keys
+Path to the file containing service account's keys